MatthewWid/better-sse/docs/getting-started.md

 );
 ```

-This will push an event named `ping` (but this can be any string) and the event data as the string `Hello world!`.
+This will push an event named `ping` (but this can be any string) with data as the string `Hello world!`.

 ## Connect from the client